AbhilashTUofficial/JavaLab/Java-Lab/src/com/javaLab/Multiple_Inheritance_Using_Interfaces/Algorithm.md

 # Multiple Inheritance using Interfaces.

 ### Aim :
-       Write a java application to impliment the concepts of multiple inheritance.
+       Write a java application to implement the concepts of multiple inheritances.

 ### Algorithm :